 Hardly ever will you hear the words easy and hollandaise in the same sentence.
 But, even though I said this hollandaise sauce was easy, it still will take some diligence on your part to make it happen.

 The absolute #1 most important step of this recipe is adding the hot butter SLOWLY.
 To avoid unnecessary chaos, you will want to make sure the butter is in a good container for pouring.
 You don't want the butter to be running down the side of a bowl while you're trying to slowly add it to the sauce.
-You need to create a constant slow trickle of butter into the bowl while the blender is running.
+You need to create a constant, slow trickle of butter into the bowl while the blender is running.
 It should take about 3 minutes to add all of the butter.
-This allows the egg to cook and emulsify into a creamy smooth sauce.
-If you add the butter too quickly, the sauce will likely break and you will be left with an oily clumpy mess.
-If this happens, start over, unfortunately there is no magical way to save the sauce at this point.
+This allows the egg to cook and emulsify into a creamy, smooth sauce.
+If you add the butter too quickly, the sauce will likely break, and you will be left with an oily, clumpy mess.
+If this happens, start over.
+Unfortunately, there is no magical way to save the sauce at this point.

-Immersion Blender
+Method #1 - Immersion Blender

 For this method, add the egg yolks, lemon juice, cayenne, and salt into a large glass ramekin.
 Pulse the immersion blender a few times to just break up the egg yolks.
 Place the immersion blender into the ramekin, and turn it on.
 Slowly pour in the hot butter, while slowly stirring the immersion blender around the bowl until all of the butter is added.
 Like I said above, it should take about 3 minutes to add all of the butter.
 Once all of the butter is added, continue blending while stirring for 20-30 seconds.
 To ensure all of the oil from the butter is fully combined into the sauce.

-Blender with Removable Lid
+Method #2 - Blender with Removable Lid

-Alternatively you can use a regular blender with a removable lid.
+Alternatively, you can use a regular blender with a removable lid.
 I have tested many blenders throughout my years of cooking.
-The ones that work the best for making this hollandaise sauce are blenders with a narrow shallow bottom, or use a blender blade that is flat.
-The reason for this is there are very few ingredients in this recipe, and it only makes about a cup of hollandaise sauce.
+The ones that work the best for making this hollandaise sauce are blenders with a narrow, shallow bottom, or use a blender blade that is flat.
+The reason for this is that there are very few ingredients in this recipe, and it only makes about a cup of hollandaise sauce.
 So the blenders with wider bottoms don't allow the small initial volume of ingredients to reach the blades.

 For this method, add the egg yolks, lemon juice, cayenne, and salt into the blender and pulse once to just break up the ingredients.
 Keep the lid on the blender but remove the small measuring block from the lid so you have an opening to pour the butter through.
 Turn the blender on low and very slowly pour the hot butter into the blender.
 Keep the blender running until all of the butter is added.
 Once all of the butter is added, continue blending for 20-30 seconds to ensure all of the oil from the butter is fully combined into the sauce.

-Keep in mind, because you will be blending the sauce without a lid on the blender, this method will likely create a mess.
+Keep in mind that, because you will be blending the sauce without a lid on the blender, this method will likely create a mess.
 To prevent the sauce from hitting your ceiling (literally), drape a kitchen towel over the top of your hand while you are pouring the butter into the blender.

 Easy Hollandaise Sauce

-- 2 egg yolks
+- 2 Egg Yolks

-- ⅔ cup Salted Butter, melted and hot
+- ⅔ cup Salted Butter melted and hot

 - 1 ½ Tablespoons Lemon Juice

-- Pinch of Salt
+- Pinch Salt

-- Dash cayenne pepper
+- Dash Cayenne Pepper

 Instructions